Grants and Fellowships

 Doctoral Bridging Grants

 To provide assistance to candidates who are not in receipt of any other significant income during the final stages of completion.
 It is also for those who have just successfully completed their doctoral studies and who are working on research publications, or engaging in knowledge transfer relating to their research.
-Online form

 Fulbright-Ngā Pae o te Māramatanga Awards in Indigenous Development

 These awards focus on indigenous graduate study, research and development which will enable New Zealanders working in these areas to research, study, lecture and make presentations in the United States of America.
+More information to follow soon.

 Fulbright-Ngā Pae o te Māramatanga Graduate Award